jeppeklh/datamatiker-noter-quartz2/content/00 - Programmering og Teknologi/Languages/SQL/Basics/Constraints/DEFAULT.md

 tags: #Programmering #SQL #SQLBasics #Constraint

-## Definition
+> [!tldr] Definition
+> The `DEFAULT` constraint sets a default value for a column if no value is specified when a row is inserted.

+This ensures that a column always has a value, even if none is provided explicitly..

 ---
-The `DEFAULT` constraint sets a default value for a column if no value is specified when a row is inserted.

-This ensures that a column always has a value, even if none is provided explicitly..
 ## Syntax
----
 ```sql
 CREATE TABLE table_name (
     column1 datatype DEFAULT default_value,